shamiraty/OPEN-STREAMLIT-PROJECTS/README.md

   - **Grid and Border Customization**: Customizes plot appearance for better interpretability.

-## 6. DESCRIPTIVE STATISTICS  FOR UNGROUPED DATA
+# PAGE 6:  DESCRIPTIVE STATISTICS  FOR UNGROUPED DATA

-# Data Science and Statistical Analysis Steps

 1. **Data Loading**
    - Load dataset from a CSV file for analysis.